StevenMayher/432-2022/projectB/proposal_plans.md

 Project 7 | Cerag Oguztuzun and Abhishek Bhardwaj
 -------: | :-------------------
-Title | **Exploring County-Level COVID-19 Case Rates** (**I have improved your title.
-Please use this one going forward.**)
-Source | [County Health Rankings](https://www.countyhealthrankings.org/explore-health-rankings/rankings-data-documentation) data (2021) and  NY Times' [Coronavirus (Covid-19) Data in the United States](https://github.com/nytimes/covid-19-data) from 2022.
+Title | Exploring County-Level COVID-19 Case Rates Source | [County Health Rankings](https://www.countyhealthrankings.org/explore-health-rankings/rankings-data-documentation) data (2021) and  NY Times' [Coronavirus (Covid-19) Data in the United States](https://github.com/nytimes/covid-19-data) from 2022.
 Public | Yes
 Model 1 | A model for a multi-categorical outcome
-Out 1 | We plan to categorize death numbers into 3 categories as High, Medium and Low which will indicate the Covid19 related death rate for each county in the US. (**I encourage you instead to divide into 4 categories with roughly equal numbers of counties in each.**)
+Out 1 | We plan to categorize COVID-19 death rates into 4 categories as low, lower medium, upper medium and high which will indicate the Covid19 related death rate for each county in the US.
 RQ 1 | Does flu vaccination predict lower covid19 deaths?
 Model 2 | A model for a count outcome
-Out 2 | A masking standard will be created by finding some thresholds that will act as a guideline to determine which counties meet most of the masking standards.
-We will then be able to understand how masking standards relate to health care access in a population.
+Out 2 | 0-5 count for each county based on the fraction of people who say (in a survey) that they mask never/rarely/sometimes/frequently/always
-RQ 2 | Do counties with higher access to primary care physicians meet standardized mask guidelines?
+RQ 2 | Do counties with higher densities of primary care physicians also have more people who say they mask frequently?
-Samples | 2821 for Model 1,
+Samples | 2821 for each, I think.
-Status | **REVISION REQUIRED.** This proposal needs to be revised.
-You're going to need to flesh out the details of Outcome 1 and Outcome 2 more completely.
-In Outcome 1, how are you calculating death rates, and over what period of time?
-In Outcome 2, I need to know how many thresholds you're going to identify (so I know what the maximum count will be) and you need to be able to demonstrate that you will be able to get the data you need from these sources.
-I can't accept "will be created" - you have to create it.
-The only data I'm sure they have is survey responses related to frequency of masking, and that's not going to lead to what I think you'd need.
+Status | Dr. Love approved your revision on Canvas, with some caveats.
+See Canvas for details.

 [Back to Top](#project-b-plans)